bartongroup/ProteoFAV/README.rst

 .. |Python: versions| image:: https://img.shields.io/badge/python-3.5,_3.6-blue.svg?style=flat
    :target: http://travis-ci.org/bartongroup/proteofav/

-ProteoFAV is a Python module that address the challenge of cross-mapping protein structures and protein sequences, allowing for protein structures to be annotated with sequence features.
-It implements methods for working with protein structures (via mmCIF, PDB, PDB Validation, DSSP and SIFTS files), sequence Features (via UniProt GFF annotations) and genetic variants (via UniProt/EBI Proteins API and Ensembl REST API).
+ProteoFAV is a Python module that address the challenge of cross-mapping protein structures and protein sequences, allowing for protein structures to be annotated with sequence features and annotations.
+It implements methods for working with protein structures (via mmCIF, PDB, PDB Validation, DSSP and SIFTS files), sequence Features (via UniProt GFF annotations) and genetic variants (via UniProt/EBI Proteins, Ensembl REST and TCGA TCGA Pan cancer APIs).
 Cross-mapping of structure and sequence is performed with the aid of SIFTS.

 ProteFAV relies heavily in the `Pandas`_ library to quickly load data into DataFrames for fast data exploration and analysis.
 Structure and sequence data are parsed/fetched onto Pandas DataFrames that are then merged-together (collapsed) onto a single DataFrame.

 Getting Started
 ---------------